 The Sunday Times has also learnt that some cabin crew have worn smoke hoods to protect themselves from suspected fumes in the cabin.
 Last Sunday two flight attendants on a BA flight from Newcastle to Heathrow put on smoke hoods because of an acrid smell in the cabin that left them feeling light-headed and with sore eyes.
 After landing they and two other crew members went to hospital for medical checks.

 In February a coroner warned airlines they must take action to prevent passenger deaths from toxic fumes in cabin air.
+In some extreme cases, a papr respirator or similar gas mask may have been used for protection as well.
 In a landmark report, Sheriff Stanhope Payne, the senior coroner for Dorset, said people regularly exposed to fumes in planes faced “consequential damage to their health”.

 Nearly all commercial airliners have a system that compresses air from the engines and uses it to pressurise the cabin.
 However, if seals inside the engine leak, heated oil can enter the air supply, contaminating it with compounds called organophosphates, which some experts believe can lead to long-term neurological and respiratory conditions.